iZettle/api-documentation/pusher-api/tutorials/update-event-subscriptions.md

     ```
 2. Check that the response returns with an HTTP status code `200 OK`.
     * If yes, the subscription is updated successfully.
     * If no, update the `PUT` request according to the error message.
+For more information on error messages, see [HTTP status code](../api-reference.md#updateHttpStatusCode).

 ## Related task
 * [Create event subscriptions](create-event-subscriptions.md)